-• To achieve higher efficiency when using a large cluster, we must consider scaling the problem sizeto match the cluster capability.
-This leads to the following speedup law proposed by John Gustafson(1988), referred as scaled-workload speedup.
+- To achieve higher efficiency when using a large cluster, we must consider scaling the problem sizeto match the cluster capability.
+This leads to the following speedup proposed by John Gustafson(1988), referred as scaled-workload speedup. - Let W be the workload in a given program.

-- Let W be the workload in a given program. - When using an n-processor system, the user scales the workload to W' = αW + (1 α)nW.Scaled workload W' is essentially the sequential execution time on a single processor.
+• When using an n-processor system, the user scales the workload to in a single processor.
 The parallelexecution time of a scaled workload W' on n processors is defined by a scaled-workload speedupas follows: